1. Where can I find information on bib pick-up, where to park, and other race day information?

 24. When will the award ceremony begin?

-We will begin the award ceremony at 10:30 a.m. where we will present checks and medals to the top 3 male/female finishers in the following categories: half-marathon overall, Baylor student and Master's divisions.
+We will begin the award ceremony at 10:30 a.m. where we will present medals to all age division winners.
+Prize winnings and medals will also be awarded to the top 3 male/female finishers in the following categories: half-marathon overall, Baylor student and Master's divisions.

 25. What is your race cancellation policy?